qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Prior belief (confirmation bias) can affect perception.
 This not only affects recognition of objects, but also affects reading of text. **Under confirmation bias, when reading text, one may skip important words subconsciously**.

-If the user using software is focused on finishing a task, **when the software pops out a dialog, the user tend to quickly click out the dialog to continue the task, without reading text in dialog**.
+If the user using software is focused on finishing a task, **when the software pops out a dialog, the user tend to quickly click out the dialog to continue the task, without reading text in dialog**. [^about_dialog]

 [^about_dialog]: If the dialog is very important, then the dialog shouldn't be easily clicked out (e.g. request user to type some text to proceed).
 If the dialog is not important, it should be replaced by a notification that can be read later.